-Display your restaurant's menu in the window by the front door, or by the entrance of the restaurant.
+Display your restaurant's menu in the window by the front door or by the entrance of the restaurant.
 If people like what they see, they might just come in.

 If potential diners are curious about your restaurant and don't know what you serve—but your menu isn't in the window—they'll be more likely to check out a neighboring restaurant with a menu on display rather than walking inside your restaurant to ask to see a menu.

-3. Advertise Specials in Your Windows
+3. Advertise specials in your windows

-Taking the prior idea one step further, use your immediate outdoor space and windows to promote specials.
+Use your immediate outdoor space and windows to promote specials.

-4. Take Advantage of Your Sidewalk
+4. Take advantage of your sidewalk

 Use your restaurant's interior to upsell to customers, ask people to sign up for your email list, tell customers to follow your restaurant on social media, and more.